wenjunxiao/routes_generator.dart/README.md

 ## Convention

-* The `routes.dart` file used to export routes and related functions to `MaterialApp`.
+* The `routes.dart` file used to export routes and related functions to `MaterialApp`, and `routes.map.dart` must be imported in the file `routes.dart`.
-* The `pages` directory relatived to `routes.dart` contains your app views and routes, each file contains only one routing page, generator reads all `.dart` files inside this directory and generate routes map into `routes.map.dart`.
+* The `pages` directory relative to `routes.dart` contains your app views and routes, each file contains only one routing page, generator reads all `.dart` files inside this directory and generate routes map into `routes.map.dart`.
 * The above two conventions apply to any directory of the project.